 About

 We are the Leibniz Strategy Forum on Open Science, striving to foster Open Science practices within the Leibniz Association and beyond.
-We want to be the hub for Open Science activities in Leibniz, which is why we created this website (currently still under construction).
+We want to be the hub for Open Science activities in Leibniz, which is why we created this website.
 We carry on the efforts of the Leibniz Research Alliance Open Science, which has ended in 2022.
 A list of publications from the research alliance and an overview of all alliance projects are still available.

 LOS!